ObolNetwork/obol-docs/versioned_docs/version-v1.2.0/gov/governance/contributions.md

 1. **Running your own DV Cluster**: Running your own DV Cluster: You can create and manage your own DV cluster using our [DV Launchpad](https://launchpad.obol.org), for example using a [DappNode](https://dappnode.com/) or other hardware.
 This allows you to directly participate in the network's decentralisation efforts and earn OBOL incentives.
 Visit our [Squad Staking](https://squadstaking.com) page for inspiration and to find squad members.

 2. **Staking through Staking Partners**: Staking through Staking Partners: For the current list of staking partners, please visit [obol.org/stake](https://obol.org/stake).

+## Is stake from the previous Contributions program eligible?

+No, existing stake within protocols as of the snapshot date of January 13th is not eligible.
+Only new stake that was deposited after January 13th is eligible.
+The exception is stake deposited directly on DVs, outside of staking protocols. (via our DV Launchpad, for example).
+Such stake is eligible regardless of when it was deposited.

 ## How can I track my OBOL incentives?